-Wayne Gretzky, who played on the same line with Lemieux, was named the tournament MVP after picking up 18 assists and 21 points in just nine games.
+Wayne Gretzky, who played on the same line as Lemieux, was named the tournament MVP after picking up 18 assists and 21 points in nine games.

 A New Hall of Fame Class

-Stanley played in 1,244 games over 21 NHL seasons with the New York Rangers, Chicago Blackhawks, Boston Bruins, Maple Leafs and one final season with the Philadelphia Flyers.
+Stanley played 1,244 games over 21 NHL seasons with the New York Rangers, Chicago Blackhawks, Boston Bruins, Maple Leafs, and one final season with the Philadelphia Flyers.
 The defenseman was part of four Stanley Cup championships with Mahovlich in Toronto during the 1960s.

 Ashley began his officiating career in 1959.
 He officiated every Game 7 of the Stanley Cup playoffs between 1964 and 1972.

 Hall of Fame defenseman Sprague Cleghorn was named the new head coach of the Montreal Maroons on Sept.
 15, 1931.
 The Maroons finished with a record of 19-22-7 under Cleghorn during the 1931-32 season, his only one behind an NHL bench.

 On Sept.
 15, 1987, the New Jersey Devils traded forward Greg Adams and goaltender Kirk McLean to the Vancouver Canucks for center Patrick Sundstrom and a fourth-round pick in the 1988 NHL Entry Draft.
 Sundstrom scored 86 goals and 246 points over the next five seasons for the Devils.
 He is most remembered for his eight-point playoff game versus the Washington Capitals in 1988.